GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - Challenge 1: Set up your environment and interact with the app
 - Challenge 2: Explore Monitoring dashboard
-- Challenge 3: Troubleshoote failures
+- Challenge 3: Troubleshoot failures
 - Challenge 4: Improve performance
 - Challenge 5: Roll out an upgrade